 The proposed amendments to the development charge background study was released publicly on October 29, 2021.
-The study was posted on the City's website, and together with a notice for the public meeting it was distributed to a list of active homebuilders, developers, development consultants, Chamber of Commerce; Business Improvement Areas (BIAs) and the Economic Development Advisory Committee (EDAC).
+The study was posted on the City's website, and distributed to a list of active homebuilders, developers, development consultants, Chamber of Commerce; Business Improvement Areas (BIAs) and the Economic Development Advisory Committee (EDAC).
+In addition, all active homebuilders, developers, development consultants, Chamber of Commerce, BIAs and EDAC were circulated the notice for this public meeting.